amazon-gamelift/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 At this point you should only have one log stream and you can review the log output by opening that stream.
 The game server process will terminate itself after 60 seconds from the creation of the session, and a new one will be automatically provisioned by the GameLift Agent immediately.
 The server would also accept player connections over TCP on port 1935.

-You can go to the Amazon GameLift console, and review the resources. **Open** the Amazon GameLift console, select Fleets and select the Amazon GameLift Anywhere Fleet you created earlier.
+You can go to the Amazon GameLift Servers console, and review the resources. **Open** the Amazon GameLift Servers console, select Fleets and select the Amazon GameLift Servers Anywhere Fleet you created earlier.

 ![Amazon GameLift](AmazonGameLift.png)

-You can navigate through the tabs to see details on your Amazon GameLift Anywhere Fleet, including the game session you created on the fleet.
+You can navigate through the tabs to see details on your Amazon GameLift Servers Anywhere Fleet, including the game session you created on the fleet.

 # Customizing the configuration to your own needs